JetBrains/guide/site/go/tutorials/bedrock_with_go/getting_started/index.md

 ## Prerequisites

-To get started, make sure you have a valid AWS account, and you have installed [AWS CLI](https://aws.amazon.com/cli/) in your machine.
+To get started, make sure you have a valid AWS account, and you have installed [AWS CLI](https://aws.amazon.com/cli/) on your machine.

 > NOTE: AWS Bedrock is not free.
 Make sure you check the [pricing](https://aws.amazon.com/bedrock/pricing/) before going ahead.